Snoopie007/monstro-api/BOTS_USER_STORIES.md

 ## 💬 **Epic 2: Bot Chat Testing**

-### **User Story 2.1: Test Bot Conversations** ⭐ P0
+### **User Story 2.1: Test Bot with Queue Processing (Dummy Member Chat)** ⭐ P0
 **As a** location owner
-**I want to** chat with my bot in real-time
+**I want to** test my bot exactly as members will experience it
-**So that** I can test its responses before making it live
+**So that** I can verify node flows work correctly before going live

 **Acceptance Criteria:**
 - [ ] I can see a chat interface when a bot is selected
-- [ ] I can type messages and send them to the bot
+- [ ] I can type messages and they are processed through the queue system
-- [ ] Bot responds with streaming text (appears gradually)
+- [ ] Bot follows visual node flows I designed in the builder
+- [ ] Test chat behaves identically to member app chat
-- [ ] I can see conversation history (my messages and bot responses)
+- [ ] I can see node transitions and tool executions during testing
-- [ ] I can send multiple messages in sequence
-- [ ] Chat works with all supported AI models
+- [ ] Queue processing handles complex conversation flows
-- [ ] I see the bot's initial message when starting a new conversation
+- [ ] Session state tracks current node position throughout conversation
+- [ ] Admin test uses same processing engine as member chats

 **Technical Requirements:**
-- Chat API streams responses for real-time feel
+- Chat messages queued through BullMQ for node flow processing
+- `process-admin-chat` job uses same engine as `process-member-chat`
+- Node flow execution engine processes visual builder logic
-- Session management maintains conversation context
+- Session management tracks conversation state and current node
-- Proper error handling for failed bot responses
-- Messages stored temporarily for session duration
+- Tool calls execute within node flow context

-### **User Story 2.2: Reset Chat Session** ⭐ P0
+### **User Story 2.2: Reset Node Flow Session** ⭐ P0
 **As a** location owner
-**I want to** clear the chat and start fresh
+**I want to** reset the chat to test different node flow paths
-**So that** I can test different conversation flows
+**So that** I can verify all branches of my conversation flow work

 **Acceptance Criteria:**
-- [ ] I can click a "Reset Chat" button in the chat interface
+- [ ] I can click a "Reset Flow" button in the chat interface
+- [ ] Node flow session resets to the starting node
-- [ ] Chat history is cleared immediately
+- [ ] Previous conversation state and collected data is cleared
-- [ ] Bot's initial message appears again
+- [ ] Bot returns to initial message and starting node behavior
-- [ ] New session ID is generated for testing
+- [ ] New test session starts fresh through the queue processing
-- [ ] Previous conversation context is completely cleared
+- [ ] I can test different conversation paths from the beginning

 **Technical Requirements:**
-- Session reset clears Redis session data
+- Session reset clears Redis session data and node state
+- Queue processing reinitializes with starting node
-- New session ID generated for isolation
+- New session ID generated for flow isolation
-- Chat UI resets to initial state
+- Chat UI resets to initial state with starting node context

-### **User Story 2.3: Select Test Contact** ⭐ P0
+### **User Story 2.3: Test with Dummy Member Context** ⭐ P0
 **As a** location owner
-**I want to** test my bot as different contacts
+**I want to** test my bot with realistic member context
-**So that** I can see how it responds to members vs guests
+**So that** I can verify personalization and node flows work with member data

 **Acceptance Criteria:**
-- [ ] I can select from existing members and guest contacts
-- [ ] I can see contact name and type (member/guest) in selector
+- [ ] I can select a test contact with dummy member information
+- [ ] Bot processes conversations through queue with member context
+- [ ] Node flows execute with personalized member data
-- [ ] Bot responses adapt based on selected contact's data
+- [ ] Bot responses are personalized based on test member profile
-- [ ] I can switch contacts and see context change
+- [ ] Queue processing includes member context in session state
-- [ ] Default "test user" is available if no contacts exist
+- [ ] Test behavior matches exactly what members will experience

 **Technical Requirements:**
-- Contact selector API returns both members and guests
-- Bot context updates when contact changes
-- Proper handling of member vs guest data differences
+- Test contact provides realistic member data for queue processing
+- Bot context includes member information during node flow execution
+- Queue session state includes test member profile
+- Node processing personalizes responses based on test context

 ---

+## 🎯 **Epic 3: Visual Node Builder & Queue Processing**

+### **User Story 3.1: Visual Node Builder Interface** ⭐ P0
+**As a** location owner
+**I want to** design conversation flows using a visual node builder
+**So that** I can create sophisticated chat experiences without coding

+**Acceptance Criteria:**
+- [ ] I can access the visual builder from "Flow Builder" tab in bot configuration
+- [ ] I can see a ReactFlow canvas with drag-and-drop functionality
+- [ ] I can add different node types (Standard, Condition, Extraction, Booking, Delay)
+- [ ] I can connect nodes with directional arrows to create conversation flows
+- [ ] I can configure each node with goals, instructions, and tools
+- [ ] I can set branching conditions based on user responses
+- [ ] I can save the flow and see it execute in chat testing
+- [ ] Flow validation prevents broken or invalid configurations

+**Technical Requirements:**
+- ReactFlow integration for visual flow design
+- Node configuration panels for each node type
+- Flow validation and error checking
+- Integration with queue processing system for execution

+### **User Story 3.2: Node Flow Execution Engine** ⭐ P0
+**As a** location owner
+**I want to** see my visual flows execute correctly during conversations
+**So that** the bot follows the logic I designed

+**Acceptance Criteria:**
+- [ ] Bot starts at the designated start node when conversation begins
+- [ ] Queue processing system executes node goals and instructions correctly
+- [ ] Tool calls within nodes trigger appropriate actions
+- [ ] Branching logic navigates to correct next nodes based on conditions
+- [ ] Condition nodes evaluate user responses and route accordingly
+- [ ] Extraction nodes collect and store user information in session state
+- [ ] Flow state is maintained throughout the conversation via queue processing
+- [ ] Node execution works identically for admin test and member chats

+**Technical Requirements:**
+- BullMQ queue processes chat jobs through node flow engine
+- Node processor executes visual flow logic correctly
+- Session state tracking for current node position and collected data
+- Tool integration for node functions and branching logic
+- Consistent execution for both `process-admin-chat` and `process-member-chat` jobs

-## 🎛️ **Epic 3: Scenario Management**
+## 🎛️ **Epic 4: Scenario Management**

-### **User Story 3.1: Create Bot Scenarios** ⭐ P0
+### **User Story 4.1: Create Bot Scenarios** ⭐ P1
 **As a** location owner
 **I want to** create scenarios that trigger specific bot behaviors
 **So that** my bot can handle different customer situations